 Become an Epic Heart Hero

 If you or someone you know embodies what it means to be an Epic Heart Hero, complete and mail this nomination form.
 You can also click here for the online nomination form.
-Nominations are due in by Mother’s Day each year (May 14, 2017), with the newest Epic Heart Heroes being announced on May 31.
+Nominations are due in by Mother’s Day each year, with the newest Epic Heart Heroes being announced in the summer.

 |Erica Dahlgren||Stephanie Festian||Karen Grams||Ana Hotaling||Amanda Kessler|